latenightcoder1/prime-number-service/README.md

 ### Functional Aspect

-- The service fetches all the primes upto a number.
+- The service fetches all the primes up to a number.
 - Currently supported algorithms - Sieve of Eratosthenes (sieve), Trial Division (trial).
 - If requested with unknown or without algorithm details - fetched from locally managed cache.
 - Cache default implementation is done using Sieve of Eratosthenes algorithm.